 Short-Term Radon Testing

 It’s important to keep in mind that when it comes to monitoring radon levels in your home, a short-term radon test is just the tip of the iceberg.
 While it’s a great way to get an initial understanding of the radon levels in your home, it’s not enough to ensure year-round safety.
 Many people only conduct a radon test as part of a home inspection, which is required by real estate laws.
 However, this test only provides a snapshot of the radon levels in your home over a 48-hour period.
 Radon levels change constantly and are affected by a variety of factors such as seasons, ventilation, and changes in the ground around your home.

 To truly ensure your safety, it’s crucial to pair a short-term radon test with long-term monitoring.
 A long-term testing approach allows you to monitor changes in radon levels over time and ensure that you’re safe all year round.
 By monitoring radon levels over an extended period, you’ll gain a more accurate understanding of the radon levels in your home and be better equipped to take any necessary actions to mitigate the risks.
 Remember, radon levels fluctuate, and a snapshot of radon levels is not enough to ensure your safety.
 Take a proactive approach to monitoring radon levels in your home, and stay safe all year round.

 Why Long-Term Radon Tests are Necessary

-The EPA recommends checking radon levels at least every two years as radon flow can increase over a timescale longer than one calendar year.
-Just as radon levels fluctuate month to month, they also fluctuate as years pass.
-Your home may have had acceptable levels of radon for the past year, but that could change, and having an active long-term radon testing unit would alert you to any changes in radon levels, giving you peace of mind and ensuring your safety.
+The EPA recommends testing radon levels at least every two years, as radon levels can change over time.
+Your home may have had acceptable levels of radon in the past, but that can change without warning.
+An active long-term radon testing unit will alert you to any changes in radon levels, giving you peace of mind and ensuring your safety.